sajaddadgar/Hybrid-InceptionResNet-v2-Transfer-Learning/README.md

 Year: 2022
 ```

-###### This project has been carried out under my supervision from the Australian Centre for Precision Health, University of South Australia Cancer Research Institute, University of South Australia, Adelaide, SA, 5000, Australia.
+###### <u>This project has been carried out under my supervision from the Australian Centre for Precision Health, University of South Australia Cancer Research Institute, University of South Australia, Adelaide, SA, 5000, Australia.</u>